pharquissandas/S3Shell/README.md

 ✔ Input and output redirections are applied by configuring the appropriate file descriptors

+### 8.2: Complex Recursive Redirection

+✔ Support for applying redirection to entire logical blocks (like subshells) rather than just simple binaries.

+✔ Achieved a recursive architecture: the shell detects redirection at the top level, sets up the file descriptors, and then recursively calls the executor for the command string inside.

 ✔ Compatible with other features such as pipelines and subshell execution

-✔ Combined input + output redirection in a single command

 ---